 Deception Techniques

-Deception are often used in badminton to confuse and deceive your opponent, making it difficult for them to anticipate your shots.
+Deception techniques are often used in badminton to confuse and deceive your opponent, making it difficult for them to anticipate your shots.
 Some common deception techniques include changing the direction of your shots at the last moment, disguising drop shots as clear shots, or using a late flick of the wrist to change the shuttlecock's trajectory.
 Mastering deceptive shots and techniques can give you a significant advantage in outwitting your opponent.

 Recovery and Defensive Play